 The loss of pasture production after spraying is arguably the greatest downside to winter cleaning.
-Therefore, applying the treatment in years of adequate or abundant pasture growth will lessen the short-term negative effects.
+Therefore, applying the treatment in years of adequate or abundant pasture growth across the farm will lessen the short-term negative effects.
 Other approaches include only treating one or two paddocks a year.